lrd2/live-sports-scoreboard/README.md

 Due to the simplicity of the current design, there are several potential extensions that could be considered:
 - Support for more sports with different scoring systems.
-- Support for more than two teams in a match.
 - Support for concurrent access and scalability.
 - Support for persistence using a database or other storage solutions.
 - Support for more detailed match information, such as match duration, player statistics, etc.